Private Technical Schools – World, Southeast and Columbia

 As Chinese textbooks on electronics and radio were rather scarce in the early years, Kwong personally edited many textbooks on the subjects for his students.
-In 1960, South East published a Chinese English Electrical Engineering dictionary written by Chung Mon-man (鍾乃蔓), a 1934 graduate of Pui Ching Middle School who later authored several other electronics textbooks.
+In 1960, South East published a Chinese English Electrical Engineering dictionary written by deputy headmaster Chung Nai-man (鍾乃蔓), a 1934 graduate of Pui Ching Middle School who also authored several other electronics textbooks.

 In 1969, South East opened its 10-story building on Fa Yuen Street.
 The opening ceremony was led by Dr. Lam Chi-fung, the chairman of Ka Wah Bank and president of HK Baptist College and the attendees include the chairman and headmaster of Pui Ching, Lo Ching-kan, the head of the HK Scouts movement and Kwong Ming-kwong, the “Emperor of Kowloon City”.
 (WKYP, 1969-2-1)